bittorrent/sitrep/aws/README.md

   The creation of these resources will take a while (up to an hour, because CloudFront and RDS are slow).

 * Write your configuration to a file named *config/settings.json* on the EFS volume.
 Currently, the easiest way to do this is to SSH into an instance and mount the volume.
-We'll make improve on this part of the process in the future if Amazon doesn't.
+We'll improve on this part of the process in the future if Amazon doesn't.

 * Ensure that your database schema is up-to-date by running the required migrations.